maciejg-git/litewind-alpine-documentation/components/tooltip.md

 ### Usage

 The tooltip can be added to any element with the `x-tooltip` directive.
-You can set the text of the tooltip in the directive value and customize it with a directive modifiers.
+Use directive value to set the text of the tooltip and the modifiers to customize it.

 ```html
 <button x-data x-tooltip="tooltip">